Master-Alcy/StevensCodes/CS-600-2018F/CS-600-Final-Project/README.md

 ### MyPrinter.java

-This class can print both to console and a file "console.log" in the same folder, which makes the data of the output saved for later use such as: debugging nad data analyzing.
+This class can print both to console and a file "console.log" in the same folder, which makes the data of the output saved for later use such as: debugging and data analyzing.

 ### **MyCompressedTrie.java (Core Class)**